mrperrytpx/SummonerLookup/README.md

 * [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - library used for signing and verifying JWTs.
 * [@hapi/joi](https://github.com/hapijs/joi) - schema description language and data validator for JavaScript.
 * [dotenv](https://github.com/motdotla/dotenv) - zero-dependency module that loads environment variables from a .env file into process.env.
-* [helmet](https://github.com/helmetjs/helmet) - express middleware that helps to secure the app by setting various HTTP headers
+* [helmet](https://github.com/helmetjs/helmet) - express middleware that helps to secure the app by setting various HTTP headers.
 * [cookie-parser](https://github.com/expressjs/cookie-parser) - parse Cookie header and populate req.cookies with an object keyed by the cookie names.
 ## Introspection